2003 Atlantic hurricane season: Hurricane Kate

+After reaching its peak intensity, Kate started weakening as it slowed and turned northward, having reached the western periphery of the subtropical ridge.
+An approaching trough accelerated the northward movement, while also increasing wind shear.
+The eye re-appeared occasionally on satellite imagery until early on October 7, when Kate moved over cooler waters, and it weakened to tropical storm status.
+After passing east of Newfoundland, Kate transitioned an extratropical cyclone early on October 8.
+It remained a powerful cyclone, reattaining hurricane-force winds while passing southeast of Greenland.
+The cyclone turned eastward, passing a short distance south of Iceland, and later merged with another extratropical storm near Scandinavia on October 10.

+The interaction between Kate and a high pressure area to its north produced 3–4 ft waves along the coast of North Carolina and New England.
+In Atlantic Canada, which was hit by Hurricane Juan weeks prior, officials advised residents to prepare by cleaning debris and securing loose objects.
+A cruise ship was redirected to avoid the storm.
+The Newfoundland and Maritimes Weather Center issued a storm warning for Newfoundland, while the Canadian Hurricane Centre issued a hurricane-force wind warning.
+Due to the expected combination of moisture from Kate and a cold front, the Canadian Hurricane Centre also issued a heavy rainfall warning for southeastern Newfoundland.
+The strongest winds of Kate remained away from any landmasses, though the large circulation produced sustained winds of up to 40 mph at Cape Race, Newfoundland.
+The storm also generated strong swells and surf along the southern portion of the Avalon Peninsula, reaching heights of 9–13 ft.
+Rainfall in southeastern Newfoundland reached over 4 in.
+St. John's reported 1.8 in on October 6, a record for the date, but not enough to cause flooding.
+The extratropical remnant of Hurricane Kate produced winds of up to 70 mph in northern Scotland.

 Tropical Storm Larry

 A tropical wave moved off the coast of Africa on September 17, which developed a low-pressure area on September 27 in the western Caribbean.
 It moved ashore along the Yucatán Peninsula on September 29 and developed into an extratropical cyclone as it interacted with a stationary cold front.
 Deep convection increased, and it transitioned into Tropical Storm Larry by October 1.
 The storm drifted generally southward, and after reaching peak winds of 65 mph it made landfall in the Mexican state of Tabasco on October 5, the first landfall in the region since Hurricane Brenda in 1973.
 The remnants of Larry crossed the Isthmus of Tehuantepec, degenerating into a remnant low-pressure area before dissipating on October 7 in the eastern Pacific Ocean.

 The storm caused flooding and mudslides throughout the region, and coincided with the landfall in southwestern Mexico of two Pacific tropical cyclones, Nora and Olaf, adding to the damage.
 Overall, the storm resulted in five deaths and $53.4 million in damage (2003 USD).